|The Center for Natural Wellness School of Massage Therapy - Curriculum

 New York State requires that all massage therapy candidates hold CPR and first aid certification at the time they sit for the licensure exam.
 Thus, a CPR/First Aid class is provided within the School’s curriculum.

 The Professional Development course provides information relevant to beginning a career in massage therapy.
 This course covers business basics including goal setting, marketing, business start-up, motivation, interviewing skills, and client communication.
 This course also teaches New York State law, licensure, and ethics related to massage therapy.
 Each student is given assistance in creating a business plan which includes a cover letter and resume.
 This plan outlines their intentions for utilizing massage therapy.
 During the course, students will hear from many speakers about the varied business prospects for massage therapists.

 Sohnen-Moe, C. M. (2008).
 Business Mastery: A Guide for Creating a Fulfilling, Thriving Business and Keeping it Successful (Fourth Edition ed.).
 Tuscon: Sohnen-Moe Associates.

-Student interns gain practical experience through using what is learned in the classroom and applying it to a diverse clientele from the community.
+Students gain practical experience through using what is learned in the classroom and applying it to a diverse clientele from the community in our student clinic setting.
+In addition each student performs 12 hours of massage therapy at a community service site, such as a local hospital, nursing home or community center.
 This is the time when students refine their skills in massage, learn how to work with clients with various medical conditions, and see how massage can benefit them.
-Students also work in a non-bodywork capacity by keeping files, scheduling appointments and greeting clients as they come into the clinic.
+Students also develop non-bodywork skills by keeping files, and greeting and interviewing clients.
 This prepares students for experiences in their own or other practices.